hafidousbaa/kubernetes-definition-yaml/README.md

-#Pod-definition-yaml  && replicatset  &&recreate  && rollingupdate && deployemnt
+# Pod-definition-yaml  && replicatset  &&recreate  && rollingupdate && deployemnt && Service
  <!--  -->
 ----------------------------------------------------------------------

 ![alt](./image/pod.png)
 ----------------------------------------------------------------------

 **Create a pod using file yaml:**
 <!--  -->
 *what's a pod ?*
 <!-- | -->
 ```
 Pods are the smallest deployable units you can create and manage in Kubernetes.